I found an old box of discarded books and fished out Eight Modern Essayists, edited by William Smart, noticing George Orwell in the Table of Contents.

 - Break any of these rules sooner than say anything outright barbarous.

-I would quote more excerpts but I’m afraid I would only end up coping the majority of the essay here.
+I would quote more excerpts but I’m afraid I would only end up copying the majority of the essay.
 Fortunately, you can read the essay in its entirety online.
 I guarantee it will improve your own use of language, and if you can do that, he says, you may also improve your and others’ thinking.